pupil-labs/pupil-docs/src/core/software/pupil-capture.md

 * Calibration accuracy can be visualized with the `Accuracy Visualizer` plugin.
 If the `Accuracy Visualizer` plugin is loaded, it will display the residual between reference points and matching gaze positions that were recorded during calibration.
 * Gaze Prediction Accuracy can be estimated with an accuracy test.
 Start the accuracy by running a normal calibration procedure but press the `T` button in the world window and **not** the `C` button.
 After completing the test, the plugin will display the error between reference points and matching gaze positions that were recorded during the accuracy test.

+**Accuracy** is calculated as the average angular offset (distance) (in degrees of visual angle) between fixation locations and the corresponding locations of the fixation targets.

+**Precision** is calculated as the Root Mean Square (RMS) of the angular distance (in degrees of visual angle) between successive samples during a fixation.

 ## Recording
 <Videos :src="require(`../../media/core/videos/rec.mp4`)" />